Writing

 Just as with reading, there are key skills that need developing before children begin to work on what many of us would think of as writing.
 Children must have good fine motor skills.
 We provide lots of opportunities for the children to practise these skills in order for them to have the strength and dexterity to hold and use a pencil.
 Speaking and listening are also crucial – a child needs to be able to say something before they can write it.

-When children are ready, we begin teaching them how to form their letters, making use of the rhymes provided by the RW Inc phonics scheme to help children remember these.
+When children are ready, we begin teaching them how to form their letters, making use of the rhymes provided by the Read Write Inc. phonics scheme to help children remember these.
 We focus carefully on exactly how children form their letters (in other words, whether they are starting the letter in the right place and moving the pencil the correct ways after that) rather than whether it simply looks right once it has been done.

 We teach them how to use their phonics skills to help them spell many words, but also teach them that some words are tricky to spell using phonics, so need to be learnt in a different way.
 Obviously, not all words will be spelt correctly to start with, but we praise children for applying their phonics knowledge.